No animal testing

 But we’d like to clarify the laws regarding animal testing because many of you have asked about this.

 Even if lots of big brands don’t respect this law, since 2013, animal testing is banned in Europe for all cosmetic products.
-But in December 2018, the French General Directorate for Competition Policy, Consumer Affairs and Fraud Control (DGCCRF) decided to make things even clearer on this matter by publicly stating that mentioning "not tested on animals" on a product's labeling is considered to be an allegation.
+But in December 2018, the French General Directorate for Competition Policy, Consumer Affairs and Fraud Control (DGCCRF) decided to make things even clearer on this matter by publicly stating that mentioning "not tested on animals" on a product's labelling is considered to be an allegation.

 Putting "not tested on animals" on a product's label, implying that other products on the European market might be tested on animals, is banned.